BRAD'S CLASS!

 WHEN DOES THE CLASS MEET?

-three-week break over the winter holidays.
+and a three-week break over the winter holidays.
+New students can

-enrolled students may drop out whenever they must.
+may drop out whenever they must.

 WHERE IS THE CLASS LOCATED?